 MacBook Pro 2020 price – How much will it cost?

-If you’re thirsty for maximum power, you can buy a configuration with Intel’s 10th Generation i7 processor, 32GB RAM and a 4TB SSD for an eye-watering £3599.
-That will be overkill for the majority of people, though.
+If you’re looking for the most powerful Pro available, you can buy a configuration with Intel’s 10th Generation i7 processor, 32GB RAM and a 4TB SSD for an eye-watering £3599.
+The majority of users will probably find this to be overkill, though.

 Related: MacBook Air 2020 vs MacBook Air 2019